ponyatov/radio/doc/radio/RTL-SDR Blog V4.md

 Due to the required changes made to the circuitry, updated drivers are necessary for the [[RTL-SDR Blog V4]].
 These drivers are backwards compatible with the RTL-SDR Blog V3 and older / other branded / generic [[RTL-SDR]] units as well.

 ![[PLL not locked]]

+Due to the required changes made to the circuitry, updated drivers are necessary for the RTL-SDR Blog V4.
+These drivers are backwards compatible with the [[RTL-SDR Blog V3]] and older / other branded / generic RTL-SDR units as well.